RannieryDias/LRChallenge/README.md

 ```
 ## Packages

-You can delete the current file by clicking the **Remove** button in the file explorer.
-The file will be moved into the **Trash** folder and automatically deleted after 7 days of inactivity.
-## packages

 -   `constant` —  to hold our constants;

 -   `controller`  — to listen to the client;

 -   `exception`  —  to give feedback of errors to the client;